 The point is that NOTHING is ALWAYS good or ALWAYS bad.

 Life simply isn’t that black and white.

 So, give yourself a break.
 Extend yourself some grace.
 And go back to tip #1 and remember that you’re human!

 Letting Go of Your Guilt

-If you are going through a divorce, you already feel bad enough as it is.
-You don’t need anything else to bring you down.
-So, when you find that your divorce guilt is taking you on a trip to a place you don’t want to go, do yourself a favor.
+So, if you find that your divorce guilt is taking you on a trip to a place you don’t want to go, do yourself a favor.
 Don’t go along for the ride.